 - 3 cups mixed berries frozen or fresh

-- 1 Tbsp gluten free flour or substitute almond flour
+- 1 Tablespoon gluten free flour or substitute almond flour

-- 1 tsp grated or finely chopped fresh ginger
+- 1 teaspoons grated or finely chopped fresh ginger

 - 1 cup rolled oats